Heckie75/kodi-addon-timers/README.md

 <img src="script.timers/resources/assets/screenshot_09.png?raw=true">

 ## Changelog
+v4.1.0 (2024-12-19)
+* New feature: support for smart playlists (music and video)

 v4.0.2 (2024-12-12)
 * Bugfix: Fix exception when settings timer in EPG with program that runs over midnight

 v4.0.1 (2024-12-08)
+- Addded translations for French (provided by Skypichat-kodi and Gemini)
-- Prevent exception when turning off timers by deselecting all days of week
+- Bugfix: Prevent exception when turning off timers by deselecting all days of week

 v4.0.0 (2024-08-31)
-- New Feature: programming timers with full date (not only day within upcoming 7 days, feature request #34)
+- New feature: programming timers with full date (not only day within upcoming 7 days, feature request #34)
 - Improved stop behavior of overlapping media timers acc. its priority
-- Bugfix / Workaround: [Kodi v21] Settings dialog is broken, issue #43
+- Bugfix / workaround: [Kodi v21] Settings dialog is broken, issue #43
 - Bugfix: [Kodi v21] Addon can't play PVR items anymore, issue #42

 v3.9.3 (2024-08-02)